chainguard-dev/edu/content/chainguard/chainguard-enforce/chainctl-docs/chainctl_clusters_workloads_list.md

 ### SEE ALSO

-* [chainctl iam invites](/chainguard/chainguard-enforce/chainctl-docs/chainctl_iam_invites/)	 - Manage invite codes that register identities or clusters with Chainguard.
+* [chainctl clusters workloads](/chainguard/chainguard-enforce/chainctl-docs/chainctl_clusters_workloads/)	 - Interact with cluster workloads.